Betfair: Winning bets voided

 In August 2007, Betfair took the unprecedented step of voiding all bets following a tennis match between Martin Arguello and Nikolay Davydenko because of suspicious betting patterns.

 In December 2011, Betfair voided all in running bets on a race at Leopardstown after an automated customer reportedly laid the winning horse Voler La Vedette at odds of 28–1, even as the mare crossed the finish line.
 The controversy was described as "devastating" by Betfair CEO Stephen Morana, and it affected at least 200 customers who were refused more than £23M in winnings.
 Some of these customers are believed to be pursuing their case with the independent adjudication body IBAS, as Betfair no longer falls under the jurisdiction of the Gambling Commission since its move to Gibraltar in 2011.

 In September 2011 Betfair refused to honour winning bets made by their customers on The Tote Jackpot bet at Newmarket Racecourse.
 Although funds were removed from customer accounts before the bets had won, the company claimed that due to "technical issues in transmitting bets into the Tote pools in the last 10 minutes before the pool closed", they would not pay any winnings.
 Reportedly some small gamblers were deprived of wins of up to £16,000 apiece.

+Duty of Care

+In 2021, Betfair user, Luke Ashton committed suicide after accruing debts of £18,000.
+In 2023 a coroner's inquest expressed concerns that Betfair missed opportunities to intervene after his gambling increased.
+According to the inquest, Betfair had identified Ashton to be “low-risk” despite indicators of problem gambling in his behaviour, with spikes in his activity, spending almost the whole day gambling on Betfair, which the company’s automated algorithms did not pick up on.

+Copies of the inquest were sent to the Gambling Commission.
+In February 2025, the regulator decided not to take further action against Betfair.
+Ashton's window filed a claim for judicial review shortly after.

+The case will be heard in front of the UK High Court in June 2026.